Our international work

 - Work with the judiciary to ensure that offenders are given appropriate sentences.

-- Ensure that customs staff are well trained in identifying potential wildlife traders.
+- Ensure that customs staff is well-trained in identifying potential wildlife traders.

 Millions of animals are used in laboratories around the world each year, for research, testing and education.
 Since 2007 we have worked closely with government, academic institutions and professional bodies in both Europe and Asia.